pirsch-analytics/blog/content/techstack/index.md

 ### Subscriptions and Payments

 Subscriptions and payments are managed and processed by [Stripe](https://stripe.com/).
 We have used Stripe before and continue to use it for Pirsch.
-The API and dashboard are fantastic and they have a great [Go SDK](https://github.com/stripe/stripe-go).
+The API and dashboard are fantastic, and they have a great [Go SDK](https://github.com/stripe/stripe-go).

 ## Programming Languages